Dear music fan,

 And of course I played my dad's records, including a lot of 50's rock 'n' roll (Buddy Holly, Johnny & The Hurricanes, The Shadows, The Everly Brothers), 60's (The Beatles, Golden Earring) and 70's (Focus, The Eagles, Fleetwood Mac).
 A couple of years later (around '80/'81) I started buying my first singles and lp's.

-These included Genesis, Electric Light Orchestra, Fischer-Z, Queen, Fleetwood Mac, Paul McCartney, The Police and Steve Miller Band.
-It didn't take long before I started to listen to New Wave, Punkrock, Hardrock and Blues as well.
+This included Genesis, Electric Light Orchestra, Fischer-Z, Queen, Fleetwood Mac, Paul McCartney, The Police and Steve Miller Band.
+It didn't take long before I started to listen to New Wave, Punk, Hardrock and Blues as well.
 And so, gradually, I became a collector, got interested in jazz (from Hendrix to Coltrane), a (modest) guitar player and a songwriter.

 This site features a complete story on Big Star.
 I have been a Big Star fan since I discovered their 2nd lp "Radio City" (on Big Beat) in '86 or '87.
 I still think that "Radio City" is the most sensational album the band made because of it's exciting mix of melodic pop and the rawer dynamics of rock (alas Power Pop!) that inspired 80's and 90's guitarrockers as well.